Skip to main content

 What's the most expensive mistake in a San Jose deck project?

-The most expensive mistake is unpermitted construction, especially on a hillside or for a deck over thirty inches high.
-If the city discovers the work, they can issue a stop-work order and require you to either bring it up to code or demolish it entirely.
-Bringing an improperly built structure into compliance often involves hiring a structural engineer to draw retroactive plans, extensive rework of footings and framing, and paying penalty fees to the building department.
-This process can easily cost $20,000 to $30,000 and negate any money you thought you were saving by skipping the permit process.
-The second-costliest mistake is failing to install proper footings for San Jose's expansive clay soil, leading to structural failure within a few years.
+If the city discovers unpermitted work, they can issue a stop-work order and require you to either demolish the structure or bring it up to code.
+Achieving compliance for an improperly built deck often involves hiring a structural engineer for retroactive plans, redoing footings and framing, and paying penalty fees to the building department.
+This process negates any money you thought you were saving.
+Separately, installing incorrect footings for San Jose's expansive clay soil is another major mistake that can lead to structural failure within a few years.

 How do I know if my San Jose deck contractor is padding the quote?